 The program includes topics about self-esteem, interpersonal and communication skills, decision-making and positive alternatives to drug use.

 The Police Division hosts a permanent Drug Collection Unit via the Police Desk at 3600 Tremont Road, available from 8 am-5 pm, Monday-Friday.
-Any pills or ointments that have been prescribed are accepted, no questions asked.
+Any pills that have been prescribed are accepted, no questions asked.

 Items Not Accepted